Robustness Measures in Distributionally Robust Optimization: Examples

 \subsection{Inventory control}

 Consider once again the inventory cost function \eqref{eq:inv2}.
-In this example, we illustrate how the multi-objective interpretation of DRO can be used to select both the family and size of the uncertainty set by (i) looking at the distribution of the cost under the SAA solution to select the uncertainty set according to the sensitivity control that is needed, and (ii) using the mean--sensitivity frontier to select its size.
-We also show that the choice of uncertainty set can have a substantial impact on the DRO solution and that an injudicious choice of uncertainty set can make the decision ``less robust".
+In this example, we show how a robustness measure can be used to select both the family and size of the uncertainty set by (i) looking at the distribution of the cost under the SAA solution to select the uncertainty set according to the sensitivity control that is needed, and (ii) using the mean--sensitivity frontier to select its size.
+We also show that the choice of uncertainty set can have a substantial impact on the DRO solution and that an injudicious choice of uncertainty set can make the decision ``less robust."
 We generated $n=100$ demand realizations $\{Y_1,\cdots,\,Y_n\}$ by sampling from a mixture of two exponential distributions with means $\mu_L=10$ and $\mu_H=100$, where the probability of a sample from population $L$ is 0.9.
 We assume $r=10$, $c=2$, $q=0$ and $s=4$.

 We begin by looking at the distribution of the cost under the SAA solution to determine whether there is a need for sensitivity control.
 Figure \ref{fig:hist_cost} shows that the resulting cost distribution has a long right tail, meaning that the expected cost is sensitive to errors in tail probabilities.
 It follows that we should choose an uncertainty set in the DRO problem that has a WCS that depends on the right tail.
 From Table \ref{table:summary}, all uncertainty sets seem reasonable except for the ``budgeted" uncertainty set which has a sensitivity that penalizes the left tail but does not depend on the right.
 For this experiment, we select the modified $\chi^2$-uncertainty set.